passion4IT/Error-Documentation/README.md

 # Error-Documentation
-This repo contains errors and its respective solutions implemented over numerous projects
+This repo contains errors and its respective solutions implemented over projects